 Identity for better and worse

 Of course, it is all a rather funny business, isn’t it?
 Because very few can answer why it’s so important to have specifically more women in the game.
-I don’t hear much about the urgent need to get more boomers or Gen X or Z, or college grads or the lower-middle class or whatever clumsy societal designation they blather on about.
-What about the black population in the game, never mind the black communists and black economic historians who really are underrepresented, to my disappointment, in my home game and maybe even online.
-Can’t be sure.
-My god, what will I do if ____ does not match my skin color/age/sex/profession/class?
+Do you like being told you are part of some group and more of you are required for something?
+It’s actually rather sinister, historically.
+I don’t hear much about the urgent need to get more zoomers or Gen X or Z, or college grads or the lower-middle class or the proles or gender this or gender that or whatever clumsy societal designation they blather on about in their great quest for magical generalizations.
+What about the black population in the game, never mind the black communists and black economic historians who really are underrepresented, to my disappointment, in my home game and maybe even online?
+Can’t be sure!
+My god, what will I do if ____ does not match my skin color/age/sex/class?
 Who will I look up to?

 It of course turns out we look up to all sorts of people.
-I certainly wished to be Phil Ivey, yes, mocha skinned, set apart, staring, crushing.
-If had learned to sing, I would have followed Vinson Cole or Julia Migenes, as that black man and that woman once inspired me with the pure revelation of their excellence – is someone still confused why a squishy white accountant didn’t move me into poker?
+Who did not wish to be Phil Ivey, yes, mocha skinned, set apart, staring, crushing.
+To be not part of the group isn’t always a burden, in fact, it can be wonderful, to be the exception, the accuser, and to feel his liberation from the mediocrity of the mean.
+If had learned to sing, I would have followed Vinson Cole or Julia Migenes, as that black man and that woman once inspired me with the magical revelation of their excellence long before I found our amusing game.

-I did hear the increasingly on-point Jamie Kerstetter raise the question on the Solve For Why pod, but on a show that values quantity of answers, somehow none arrived on this essential beyond the apparently urgent need of the poker war requiring more and more soldiers at the front.
-The talking heads all over say they want more players, on one hand, and which can thus be anyone, while also citing the minor participation rate of females as the problem.
+I did hear the increasingly on-point Jamie Kerstetter raise the question on the recent Solve For Why pod discussing women in poker, but on a show that values quantity of answers, somehow none arrived on this essential beyond the apparently urgent need of the poker war requiring more and more soldiers at the front.
+They aren’t alone there.
+The talking heads all over say they want more players, on one hand, and which can thus be anyone or of any group, while also citing the minor participation rate of females as the problem.
 “Ratios need making,” they keep hammering away, taking their cue from the latest wide-eyed NPR host affright over the lack of gay Latinos on the school board or too many Catholics on the SCOTUS.

-What if society, and even poker, is, oh, a little more complex than third grade math?
-Unfortunately, we live in an era where the numerators think they are the denominators.
+What if society, and even poker, is, oh, a little more complex than third grade math and sophomoric philosophies?

 The danger in extreme positions

-It just falls apart so quickly, this bitter, backwards identity trap once we take it too far past the plaintive wish to not be alone.
-Moreover, it begs the question: whither and why the hobgoblin of equity?
-Resentment, which you were warned to not take part in if you were going to dabble in dangerous philosophies, rules these people with near physical force, which is why they tear each other apart at the first hint of heterodoxy.
+It falls apart so quickly, this bitter, backwards identity trap once we take it too far past the plaintive wish to not be alone.
+That we are social, sexual animals and require more women to be more socialized is a far more compelling argument, for example, and has the advantage of explaining how intersex misbehaviors are socially corrected.
+Moreover, it begs the question: whither and why the hobgoblin of equity and ratios?
+Resentment, which you were warned to not take part in if you were going to dabble in dangerous philosophies, rules these people with near physical force, which is why they always tear each other apart at the first hint of heterodoxy and fail to create meaningful solidarity on account of their endless purity tests.
+(No one has heard from angry Ms. Lees for a while for a very good reason: he literally isolated himself into a corner, and his former compadres are already starting the same process for themselves.)

 Keeping it simple

-But I’m already over it and will grant this identitarian claptrap, because it’s a foolish thing to argue over.
+But I’m already over it and will even grant this identarian claptrap if people insist upon it, because it’s a foolish thing to argue over with respect to the poker, nor does the claque ever actually shut up.
 Obviously, the woman question in poker is a bit off, because who wouldn’t want more women around?
-Society is based around women, all things happen because of them and for them.
+Society is based around women; all things happen because of them and for them.
 If you are a male winning player, you are very likely spending those winnings on women, to find one, or to console yourself for not having one around.
 What else is there, really?
 History, humanity, and the future revolve around women.

 Foxes take a keen interest in the building of henhouses